 |Deer||Rusa||Can be found in the wild or in a farm|

 |Crocodiles||Buaya||Sarawak is known for frequent reports of man-eating crocodile cases|

 Here are the names of common fauna found in Malaysia.
 Some of them are better of as pets, while others are common farm animals.
 But, of course, you can sometimes see them in random parks or visit your nearest rural area to catch a glimpse of these animals.

 |National Park||Taman Negara|

 So what happens after you visit Malaysia?
-Increase your knowledge and drown in different languages and cultures through Ling App.
+Increase your knowledge and drown in different languages and cultures through the Ling app.
 We offer you chances to learn more than 60 languages on this app, all at your own pace.
-You can also learn more about the languages and their countries by going through our blog posts; we have Khmer (Cambodia), Thai, Nepali, Latvian, and many more!
+You can also learn more about the languages and their countries by going through our blog posts!
 Now is your chance to learn as much as you can before the borders open up, and believe me, it is going to be soon.